 Addiction is a physical and/or psychological dependence, and compulsive engagement of a substance or behavior that creates disorder and chaos in one’s life, and the lives of those connected to him or her.
 Most often, addiction is associated with drugs and alcohol because of the obvious signs of unmanageability resulting from the abuse of these substances.
 These signs are those most apparent to the public, or those who do not personally know the addict.
-For example:

 - Drug and alcohol addiction often leads to criminal consequences such as DUI, possession, and public intoxication charges.